fledge-iot/fledge-south-s2opcua/docs/index.rst

 A Variable has a time-series data value which consists of a value, status and timestamp.
 The plugin must find Variables in the Address Space in order to subscribe to updates in data values.

-Subscriptions to OPC UA Nodes are stored as a JSON object which contains an array of NodeIds as described in the :ref:`OPC UA Subscriptions` tab.
+Subscriptions to OPC UA Nodes are stored as a list of NodeIds as described in the :ref:`OPC UA Subscriptions` tab.
 If the NodeId identifies a Variable, the Variable will be added to the plugin's subscription list.
 If the NodeId identifies an Object, the plugin will recurse down the hierarchy below that Object and add every Variable it finds to the subscription list.